theovincent/ReinforcementLearningWithDemonstration/README.md

 # ReinforcementLearningWithDemonstration

 This project investigates how to learn a policy with a Reinforcement Learning Algorithm that has access to demonstrations.
+You can find the report that I have done [here](./ActiveLearningFromDemonstrations.pdf).

 ### Algorithms
 Three algorithms are implemented in this repository: